AdamSobieski/Narratology/Content/CSVAI.md

 }
 ```

-CSVW and CSVAI metadata can, together, enable end-users to be able to converse with AI assistants, in natural-language or multimodal dialogues, to perform data science and analytics tasks.
+CSVW and CSVAI metadata can, together, enable end-users to be able to converse with AI assistants, in natural-language and multimodal dialogues, to perform data science and analytics tasks.

 ## A CSVAI Metadata Schema